across the world

-Are Manufacturers Prepared for the Next Generation of Manufacturing?
+Are Manufacturers Ready for the Next Generation of Manufacturing?

-With several significant transformations in the past decade, today’s manufacturing industry is getting prepared to welcome the next generation of manufacturing.
+With several significant transformations in the past decade, today’s manufacturers are welcoming the next generation of manufacturing.
 The majority of these next-gen technologies will focus on product fabrication and the quick development of products.
 To be successful in the age of industrial internet, manufacturers will require revamping their business models as per the future requirements.

 Key factors that will have a significant impact on the future of manufacturing: